ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 #####  Efficient

-Simplistic design allows engineers to comprehend and improve on the design easily
+Simplistic design allows engineers to comprehend and improve on the design easily.

 ## Box Modeling Framework